 Host Blues determine a negotiated price, which is reflected in the terms of each Host Blue's Provider contracts.
-The negotiated price made available to BCI by the Host Blue may be represented by one of the following:
+The negotiated price made available to the Contract Administrator by the Host Blue may be represented by one of the following:

-- (i) An actual price.
-An actual price is a negotiated rate of payment in effect at the time a claim is processed without any other increases or decreases; or - (ii) An estimated price.
-An estimated price is a negotiated rate of payment in effect at the time a claim is processed, reduced or increased by a percentage to take into account certain payments negotiated with the Provider and other claim- and non-
+- An actual price.
+An actual price is a negotiated rate of payment in effect at the (i) time a claim is processed without any other increases or decreases; or - An estimated price.
+An estimated price is a negotiated rate of payment in effect at (ii) the time a claim is processed, reduced or increased by a percentage to take into account certain payments negotiated with the Provider and other claim- and nonclaim-related transactions.
+Such transactions may include, but are not limited to, antifraud and abuse recoveries, Provider refunds not applied on a claim-specific basis, retrospective settlements and performance-related bonuses or incentives; or - An average price.
+An average price is a percentage of billed charges for Covered (iii)

-- claim-related transactions.
-Such transactions may include, but are not limited to, antifraud and abuse recoveries, Provider refunds not applied on a claim-specific basis, retrospective settlements and performance-related bonuses or incentives; or An average price.
-An average price is a percentage of billed charges for Covered - An average price.
-An average price is a percentage of billed charges for Covered Services in effect at the time a claim is processed representing the aggregate payments negotiated by the Host Blue with all of its healthcare Providers or a similar classification of its Providers and other claim- and non-claim-related transactions.
+Services in effect at the time a claim is processed representing the aggregate payments negotiated by the Host Blue with all of its healthcare Providers or a similar classification of its Providers and other claim- and non-claim-related transactions.
 Such transactions may include the same ones as noted above for an estimated price.